Shiawassee National Wildlife Refuge: Jaw-Dropping 6.5 Mile Wildlife Drive (See Tons of Animals!) Great Bird Watching and Hiking Spot in Michigan

 *Be sure to click this link to Shiawassee National Wildlife Refuge in Google Maps for a live map to guide you!

-About Shiawassee National Wildlife Refuse
+About Shiawassee National Wildlife Refuge

 Just so you know, dogs are not allowed on the trails.